-Learn how to assemble an amazing fruit and cheese platter for your next party.
-Pick your favorite fruits, cheeses and fillers to make your platter the star of the show!
+Learn how to assemble a fruit and cheese platter for your next celebration.
+Combine your favorite fruits, cheeses and crackers to turn into the best appetizer.

 - Start with your platter or board.
 You can use a variety of boards.
 I love to use this round wooden board from Amazon, as well as trays, cutting boards, marble boards or even cookie trays.

 - Arrange the large items and cheese.
 You can see below that I like to add the cheese and crackers to the board first.
 Try to add one to each corner.

 - Add in the fruits and spreads.
 Separate by color and texture to add variety to the platter.

 - Fill in the gaps.
 Use nuts and other fruits or crackers to fill in any empty gaps or unused space.